Read this article summarized with

 MultilingualManual translation requiredAI translation built in

 According to a Canvas GFX-commissioned survey of 500 manufacturing professionals, 73% of companies experienced product errors or delays caused by late, inaccurate, or unclear documentation.
-Video-based generation reduces this risk because the documentation starts from reality, not recollection.

 Video to SOP software vs. screen capture tools